Interstate 94 in Montana: Yellowstone County

-I-94 starts in Yellowstone County in Billings at I-90 and travels northeast to the towns of Huntley, Ballantine, Pompeys Pillar, and Custer.
+I-94 starts in Yellowstone County east of Billings, in the suburb of Lockwood at I-90 and travels northeast to the towns of Huntley, Ballantine, Pompeys Pillar, and Custer.
+I-94 meets MT 47 near Custer.
+MT 47 heads south towards I-90 and the city of Hardin.
+It also junctions with MT 39, which heads south towards Colstrip.

 Treasure, Rosebud, and Custer counties

 Entering Treasure County, I-94 passes near the small towns of Bighorn and Hysham; there is a little ranch access at milemarker 63.01.
 After entering Treasure County, the next county is Rosebud County, about 15 mi east.
-There are two intersections of US Highway 12 (US 12) and Montana Highway 59 (MT 59) before entering Forsyth, after that is Custer County which is the east end of US 12 after crossing the city of Miles City.
+I-94 intersects US Highway 12 before entering Forsyth, after that is Custer County which is where I-94 junctions MT 59 in Miles City, at exit 138, and the east end of US 12 at exit 141, east of Miles City.

 Prairie, Dawson, and Wibaux counties

-After entering Prairie County after passing the small towns of Terry and Fallon, the next county is Dawson County, entering the cities of Glendive which connects with MT 16 and entering the city of Wibaux before entering the North Dakota state line.
+After entering Prairie County after passing the small towns of Terry and Fallon, the next county is Dawson County, entering the cities of Glendive which connects with MT 16 and entering the city of Wibaux, where it junctions with MT 7, before reaching the North Dakota state line in Beach, North Dakota.
+I-94 heads east towards Medora, Dickinson, and Bismarck.